StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 # Note: Below sequence is important.
 First activate the project
 # followed by `using` or `import` statements.
 Pretty much all
-# scripts use StatisticalRethinkingStan.
+# scripts use StatisticalRethinking.
 If mcmc sampling is
 # needed, it must be loaded before StatisticalRethinking:

 @quickactivate "StatisticalRethinkingStan"